-Relevant: You can’t keep a goal which you aren’t interested in.
-Luke has set himself a relevant goal which aligns with his life goals, making him more willing to stick to his plan.
+Relevant: You can’t keep a goal that you aren’t interested in.
+Luke has set himself a relevant goal that aligns with his life goals, making him more willing to stick to his plan.

 Time-based: Luke has set himself 5 years to achieve this, which is a realistic time frame considering his goal to double his total investment.
 For example, it wouldn’t make sense to aim for a 100% gain in a few days.